- Calendar

 Roman Rule

-Apples with certain markings were placed in a tub of water or hung from a tree.
-By grabbing one dela using only the mouth, a young man or woman was supposed to be able to foretell his or her future spouse.
+A common tradition involved placing apples with specific markings in a tub of water or hanging them from a tree.
+By attempting to grab one using only their mouth, a young man or woman was believed to gain insight into their future spouse, making this ritual a blend of fun and fortune-telling.

 Christianity

-The Christian church also urged its followers to dress like spirits, angels, and devils to go from house to house and request small goods, such as food, in exchange for prayers for dead relatives, “going-a-sou ling”.
-One particular treat handed out was called a soul cake, a traditional cookie with a cross on the top.
+The Christian church encouraged its followers to dress as spirits, angels, and devils, going from house to request small offerings like food in exchange for prayers for the souls of deceased relatives, a practice known as “going-a-souling.”
+One common treat distributed during this time was the soul cake, a traditional cookie marked with a cross.

-The New Catholic Encyclopedia notes that “throughout the Middle Ages it was a popular belief that the souls in purgatory could appear on this day as will-o'-the-wisps, witches, toads, etc.”
+According to the New Catholic Encyclopedia, during the Middle Ages, it was widely believed that souls in purgatory could manifest on this day as will-o'-the-wisps, witches, toads, and other eerie forms.

 How to Celebrate Halloween